 What is Web3 and why mobile apps?

-Gaming apps: Play-to-earn and digital property
+Gaming apps: play to earn and digital ownership

 Social media: decentralized communities

-Finance and payments: portfolios in your pocket
+Finance and payments: wallets in your pocket

-Other industries: From gambling to health
+Other industries: from betting to health

-Advantages of Web3 in mobile apps
+Benefits of Web3 in mobile apps

 -